Skip to content

 Browse Test Cases

-In the test cases view one may see the tree of test cases for a project, discover when a test case was last executed and status of execution.
+In the Test Cases view, you may see the tree of test cases for a project, discover when a test case was last executed, and its execution status.

-Since Rapise 7.2 one may change global Test Case filter from All to My Assigned.
-Rapise 8.0 adds one more filter - Framework.
+Since Rapise 7.2, you may change the global Test Case filter from All to My Assigned.
+Rapise 8.0 adds one more filter: Framework.

 View Test Case Details

-Expanding a test case reveals last 10 runs of it.
+Expanding a test case reveals its last 10 runs.
 The details pane also shows test case parameters (editable, requires Rapise 7.1+) and custom properties (editable).

 Perform Test Case Actions

-Action menu for a test case allows to
+The Action menu for a test case allows you to

 1. Immediately Execute the test case on the local host.